jadon-gro/PRODUCT-DESIGN-Thermostat/README.md

 ## Introduction
 This is a personal project as a self study for product design (CAD, IoT, Arduino ect.).
 ### Problem
 The thermostat in the Georgia Tech apartment I live in is ancient and horrible.
-It is just a knob labelled "hotter" and "colder."
+It is just a knob labelled "warmer" and "cooler."
 I wanted to make a device that probes many locations in the apartment and can automatically articulate the knob based on the average temperature.

 ### Design Goals
 I wanted to use a hub that displays: